 XIII.
-ADMINISTRATION OF MANIPULATION TEST (small groups) (range) (90 minutes) (PSP I b, c, f, h)
+ADMINISTRATION OF MANIPULATION TEST (small groups) (range) (90 minutes) (PSP I a, f, g, h, I, j)

 - A. Small group methodology is used to ensure that the students are being taught how to instruct the proper manipulation, not just to perform them - 1.
 This is an instructor course, not on operator course